|Ready to apply? Click HERE!|

 What are the methods of payment?

 Tuition is payable by cash, check, or automatic transfer.
 Gradalis invoices students as per their personal Tuition Agreement.
 Monthly and Semester Payments Plans are possible.
 Tuition must be paid in advance of each semester.
 Full Tuition must be paid completely prior to the last semester of the program.
-Automatic reoccurring payments are preferred.
+Automatic reoccurring payments or payment by Gradalis Invoices are preferred.

 Does Gradalis offer student loans or tuition assistance?